KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 ### <a id="odbo">\*odbo- "knot, bulge" (n)</a>
 GOID: OIr. _odb_ [o m]
 W: W _oddf_ [m]
 ETYM: Cf. also the Gaul.
 PNs with the first element _Osbi_- (e.g. _Osbimaca_, _Osbimanus_).
-EIEC and Mallory and Adams 2006 relate these words to Skt. _ádga_- "knot,joint", Gr. _óskhos_ "sucker, shoot", _óskhē_ "vine with grapes" (PIE \*Hosgo-), but do not explain the sound developments, which would be highly irregular.
+EIEC and Mallory and Adams 2006 relate these words to Skt. _ádga_- "knot, joint", Gr. _óskhos_ "sucker, shoot", _óskhē_ "vine with grapes" (PIE \*Hosgo-), but do not explain the sound developments, which would be highly irregular.
 One could, in principle, derive the Celtic and Indo-Iranian forms from PIE \*h₃edgʷos, but then Greek _óskhos_ is unrelated.
 Schrijver (1995: 376) follows LEIA in deriving the Celtic forms from \*ost-bʰV- and relates them to Gr. _osphýs_ "hip", which I find less convincing.
 Lith. _uodegà_ "tail" is probably also unrelated to these words.
 REF: [EDPC]

 ### <a id="ofiba">\*ofi-bā "beauty, appearance" ()</a>